RachaelKStokes/weathering.with.you/README.md

 # weathering.with.you
-A weather app that enables you to search a city and see the 5 day weather forecast for that city
+## A weather app that enables you to search a city and see the weather forecast for that city

+## Screenshot

+![]